7 Things Not to Say to Someone Living in a Retirement Community

 Don’t you miss your independence?

 It’s inaccurate to assume that any independence is lost in a retirement community.
 In fact, independence is often gained.
 In a retirement community, you have a safe and accessible living environment that helps prevent falls or accidents.
+You can get compensation for injuries here!
 Also, you have access to 24-hour care that gives you peace of mind to live freely knowing quick and qualified help is on site at all times.

 What do you do all day?